North Hull Estate: History

 Before the establishment of the estate, the area was enclosed farmland.
 The east–west Cottingham Road (Cottingham branch of the Hull and Beverley Trust, former turnpike), Inglemire Lane, Endike Lane, and North Carr Lane (later Orchard Park Road) were already in existence and date to before the 19th century.
 In addition to agriculture a number of clay extraction was taking place at a number of sites in the area for brick and tile manufacture during the latter part of the 19th century; these were inactive by the early 20th century.
 A farm Igglemire or Inglemire farm was located approximately half way along Inglemire Lane.

-In the 1920s the city of Kingston upon Hull had a substantial shortage of housing stock due to lack of house building during the First World War, and due to needs to replace substandard and slum housing; in 1925 an inspector of health estimated a shortage of around 9,000 houses.
+In the 1920s the city of Kingston upon Hull had a substantial shortage of housing stock due to lack of house building during the First World War, and the need to replace substandard and slum housing; in 1925 an inspector of health estimated a shortage of around 9,000 houses.
 The corporation undertook a large scale house building programme in the 1920s and 1930s, concentrated at three locations: in west Hull (Willerby Road/Priory Road area); in east Hull (east of Marfleet Lane); and in Northwest Hull, north of Endike Lane.
 The latter was to become the North Hull Estate.

 The earliest of the developments, built within the terms of the Housing, Town Planning, &c.
 Act 1919 was The Quadrant estate, and consisted of short terraces and semi detached housing in brick, with short front and longer back gardens.
 The estate was centred on a circular road, named The Quadrant, with streets (named after East Riding villages) branching off.
 A church St Alban was constructed in 1938 on the west side of the estate, (Hall Road), replacing a temporary church of 1929 which was reused as the parish Hall.
 The main church was reconstructed in 1955/6 due to subsidence.